tombensve/APS/README.md

 This project is now using 2 exceptional frameworks: __Vert.x & React__.
 These both belong to the same category: Things that just work!
 I have the highest respect for the people behind both of these.
 These both also supply outstanding documentation (far from all does!).

-I started using OSGi (only the base 4 APIs) as a base platform because of the modularity of OSGi.
-I wanted small individual deployments of functionality and a nice clean way of interacting.
-OSGi provided that.
-I did for a short while try to drop OSGi but it actually made things more complicated, so OSGi stays.
-The OSGi maintainers are working on making it run on Java 9+ also.
-So OSGi is not going away, and there is not an '==' between Java 9+ and OSGi!!
-Java9+ only provides modularity, not the eminent service platform of OSGi.

-**Do note:** that APS will run in any OSGi container (well, felix, Karaf, Knopplerfish, Virgo (not sure this is still kicking)).
+**Currently ...** APS will run in any OSGi container (well, felix, Karaf, Knopplerfish, Virgo (not sure this is still kicking)).
 That said, I woudn't exactly call APS a straight OSGi platform.
 APS started out a long time ago, and provides a lot of own solutions rather than official OSGi stadard solutions.
 It does its own thing, especially with APSActivator (looks though all bundle classes and instantiates and dependency injects based on APS annotations).
 It just uses base OSGi as a base.
 APS is also largely coded in Groovy.

 The _APSOSGiTestTools_ maven module is actually an implementation of the 4 basic OSGi APIs, but without the classloading.
 It uses the JUnit classpath.
 This makes it trivially easy to test bundles and interaction between bundles.